Cosmetology Schools in New York State

 Continuing education required

-The state of New York requires cosmetologists to renew their licenses every four years.
+New York requires cosmetologists to renew their licenses every four years.
 Renewal applications are available online, and you must pay a $40 license renewal fee.
 You're eligible to renew up to three months before your license expires.
-If you fail to renew your license within five years of expiration, you must retake the written exam.

 Contact the New York State Board of Cosmetology